LabodiDavid/BetterNetworking10/README.md

-# Better Networking 1.0 Safe
+# Better Networking - Valheim 1.0

 An updated networking mod for **Valheim 1.0**, based on [CW-Jesse's Better Networking](https://github.com/CW-Jesse/valheim-betternetworking).

 This is not an official continuation of the original project.
-It is a compatibility-focused fork built and checked against **Valheim 1.0.12** (`network version 40`).
+It is a compatibility-focused fork built and checked/tested against **Valheim 1.0.12** (`network version 40`).

 ## Do you need this on Valheim 1.0?

 Not always.
+If you have network issues give it a try.
+It can compress network traffic maybe it help a bit.
+Install on both on the clients and on the server too.
+The mod has some improvements in the but you can configure to only compress the network data with the VanillaSafe setting.

 Valheim 1.0 can work perfectly well without a networking mod, especially with one or two players and stable connections.
 Start with vanilla networking if your server has no noticeable lag or desync.